 Study Quality Suffers

 Excessive drinking on a regular basis may lead to a situation when your studies become secondary.
-Acquiring knowledge is not a priority anymore, and in the best case, you get a lower grade for a course while in the worst case, your studies are no longer necessary.
+Acquiring knowledge is not a priority anymore, and in the best case, you get a lower grade for a course while in the worst case, studies are no longer on your agenda.
 As a result, your preparation for a professional career is low.

 Your Budget Suffers